openfaas/openfaas-cloud/README.md

 * [Manage secrets](https://docs.openfaas.com/openfaas-cloud/secrets/)
 * [User guide](https://docs.openfaas.com/openfaas-cloud/user-guide/)

-## Roadmap & Features
+### Roadmap & Features

 See the [Roadmap & Features](docs/ROADMAP.md)

 ## Get started

-You can set up and host your own *OpenFaaS Cloud* or contact alex@openfaas.com for instructions on how to participate in a public trial of a fully-hosted service (a.k.a.
-Community Cluster).
+You can set up and host your own *OpenFaaS Cloud* or apply for access to the hosted Community Cluster.

 ### Option 1: Automated deployment (self-hosted)